Anatomy Of An Above Ground Swimming Pool

 - Coating and painting that is used to seal the metal

-A thicker wall is stronger and heavier.
-Steel and Aluminum are commodities that are sold by the pound.
-More weight equals more cost.
-So larger pools will naturally weight more, and cost more.
+A thicker wall is stronger and more substantial.
+Steel and Aluminum cost depends on weight; more weight equals more value, so larger pools will naturally weight more, and cost more, so will smaller pools with better more massive walls.
 Your job is to get as much weight as you can for your money.

 Quality Of The Metal